Skip to main content

 "As HR has been a field I have worked with closely over my career, working in the field is a goal of mine," said Robert Filipkowski '18, who had previously earned his associate and bachelor's degrees at SNHU.
 "So having the additional certificate and knowledge I gained for the program is invaluable to my personal and professional pursuits.
 The SNHU program was the best because of previous experience, affordability, quality and flexibility in the learning experience, and the SNHU name."

-Filipkowski hopes to continue his education at SNHU by earning a master's in HR so he can move into a full-time human resources job.
+Filipkowski hopes to continue his education at SNHU by earning a master's in HR with plans to move into a full-time human resources job.

 With greater depth of knowledge and a broader skill set, you’ll make yourself more valuable.
 You may even find your job options expand to include roles like human resources manager and compensation and benefits manager.